iammatthias-archive/net_old/content/blog/flatframe.md

 ![Ocean rocks at sunset - 2](/assets/photos/blog/20170528_drone_002.jpg)

-Laying down a blanket on the sand gave me a safe place to take off and land without damaging the rotors with sand.
+Laying down a blanket on the beach gave me a safe place to take off and land without damaging the rotors with sand.
 The drone went up and out, and soon it was above the rocks with a birds-eye view of the waves.

 ![Ocean rocks at sunset - 3](/assets/photos/blog/20170528_drone_003.jpg)